ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 11. Do not close your Client 1 VM or Microsoft Edge.
 Leave your web browser open as well as all tabs for the next lab.

-You have now created a new retention policy in the Security & Compliance Center that retains all Exchange emails from all mailboxes for 7 years after last modification.
+You have now created a new retention policy in the Security & Compliance Center that retains all Exchange emails from all mailboxes for 7 years after the last modification.

  # End of Lab 5